rabbitmq/rabbitmq-website/site/configure.md

 [rabbitmq-env-conf.bat](#environment-env-file-windows), which in turn override RabbitMQ built-in defaults.

-The table below describes the environment variables that can be used to configure RabbitMQ.
+The table below describes key environment variables that can be used to configure RabbitMQ.
+More variables are covered in the [File and Directory Locations guide](/relocate.html).

 <table>
   <tr><th>Name</th><th>Default</th><th>Description</th></tr>